BiggerSeries/BiggerSeries/README.md

 This being a full rewrite it shares almost no code with BigReactors and as a result will have its own suite of bugs.

 ## Licence
 I am personally *not* a fan of closed source mods, so, its not closed source.
-BiggerReactors is under the same MIT license as BigReactors.
+BiggerReactors is under the LGPL v2.1.

-This means that you are free to
+As a TLDR, this means that you are free to
  - Use it in a modpack (please do)
  - PR bug fixes and changes in (*please do*)
  - Redistribute it (please dont)
  - Take the source code and make it your own (if im not updating it, by all means)
+ - Use it as a library for your mod regardless of your license

+However, you cannot
- - Take now your code closed source
+ - Take your changed version closed source

-Just make sure to read LICENSE.txt, its a pretty non-restrictive license.
+Just make sure to read LICENSE.txt for more details

+## Copyright notices
+Copyright (c) 2020 RogueLogix

+Copyright (c) 2020 gizmocodes

+Copyright (c) 2013-2015 Erogenous Beef
 \
 \
 \